grafana/adaptive-metrics-autoapply/README.md

 # adaptive-metrics-autoapply

-A template repository for enabling auto-apply of Adaptive Metrics recommendations
+A template repository for enabling auto-apply of Adaptive Metrics recommendations.